 You will learn: how to load data (csv, GeoJSON and shapefiles) into ArcGIS Online for your apps.

-With your ArcGIS Developer Subscription, you can upload different file formats (CSV, XLS, GPX, GeoJSON, Shapefiles, etc) to ArcGIS Online and then use them in your apps.
+With your ArcGIS Developer account, you can upload different file formats (CSV, XLS, GPX, GeoJSON, Shapefiles, etc) to ArcGIS Online and then use them in your apps.
 This process is called publishing a hosted feature layer and behind every feature layer is a RESTful service that supports spatial queries and editing operations.

 You can import existing spatial files, including CSVs that denote the latitude and longitude of points, or use our World Geocoding Service to determine the location of addresses or points of interest during import of a normal table.
 Initially your layers are only accessible to you, but they can be shared more widely using the sharing permissions in ArcGIS for Developers and ArcGIS Online.
 This import process is a fast and easy way to turn static data into live services and build apps to display, filter and edit.